vsajip/python-gnupg/docs/index.rst

     >>> keys = gpg.scan_keys_mem(key_text)

-For reasons of safety, this method is not available for GnuPG versions under 2.1, and will raise a ``ValueError`` if it's called for the older versions.
-For GnuPG versions 2.1 and greater, the result will be the same as for :meth:`scan_keys`.
+The result will be the same as for :meth:`scan_keys`.

 .. versionadded:: 0.5.1
    The ``scan_keys_mem`` method was added.